Cookie Consent by Free Privacy Policy Generator

 How it’s measured

-What’s normal GFR
+What’s a normal GFR

 A normal Glomerular Filtration Rate for an adult male is 90 to 120 mL/min, but it varies by age.